PR Coordinator & Performance Program Internship:

 - Interested in becoming a part of a vibrant community of artists, musicians, creative people, and volunteers

-- 12-16 hours/week with flexibility.
+- 16-20 hours/week with flexibility.
 At least 8 of the time must be spent working on site at the Poppy.
-The intern required to attend a weekly team meeting on Wednesdays from 9:30am until 12:30pm with room for some flexibility.
+The intern must assist with 3 evening performances per month as a host, door volunteer or counter volunteer.
+Training will be provided.
+The intern also required to attend a weekly team meeting on Wednesdays from 9:30am until 1:30pm with room for some flexibility.

 This in an unpaid internship.

 Please send a resume, cover letter and your availability to email@example.com.
 Include “Performance Program Internship” in the subject line of the email.